 For more information please call 661-616-9122.

 ADAPTidance provides access to dance training for all students regardless of disability, income level, or prior dance experience.
 The program hosts a forum for physical activity that is a model for kids of all abilities to collaborate as equals and educates about disability, collaboration, and inclusion through the medium of dance.
-Finally, ADAPTIdance provides dancers and dance educators with a chance to give back their community in a unique way.
+Additionally, ADAPTIdance provides dancers and dance educators with a chance to give back their community in a unique way.

-- To provide access to creative movement and dance training for all students regardless of disability, income level, or prior dance experience
+~ To provide access to creative movement and dance training for all students regardless of disability, income level, or prior dance experience

-- To provide a forum for physical activity that is a model for kids of all abilities to collaborate as equals while developing skills in cooperation and a respect for self and others;
+~ To provide a forum for physical activity that is a model for kids of all abilities to collaborate as equals while developing skills in cooperation and a respect for self and others;

-- To educate about disability, collaboration, and inclusion through the medium of dance and the presentation of positive role models and images of people with disabilities;
+~ To educate about disability, collaboration, and inclusion through the medium of dance and the presentation of positive role models and images of people with disabilities;

-- To provide Kern County dancers and dance educators the opportunity to give back to their community by participating in a dance program geared towards populations with disabilities
+~ To provide Kern County dancers and dance educators the opportunity to give back to their community by participating in a dance program geared towards populations with disabilities

 You can help give children with disabilities the chance to dance by donating to ADAPTIdance:

-- $15 affords ADAPTIdance dance shoes
+- $15 affords one participant an ADAPTIdance t-shirt

 - $50 affords snacks and water for one ADAPTIdance session

-- $100 affords three ADAPTIdance costumes
+- $150 affords three ADAPTIdance costumes

 - $500 affords ADAPTIdance supplies